LIFE STORY

 A few years later, it was the reverse.
 He had turned very rightwing, over Indonesia especially.
 I had been influenced by what I had seen of China.
 But we still got on well enough with each other.

-Arndt was a genuine intellectual, with a tolerance and breadth of interest that one does not often find in Australia, or in most other Anglo-saxon societies for that matter.
+Arndt was a genuine intellectual, with a tolerance and breadth of interest that one does not often find in Australia, or in most other Anglo-Saxon societies for that matter.

 For Arndt, differences of opinions and ideas were things to be welcomed and discussed rather than ignored or put down.
 That was a rare quality in Canberra’s constipated intellectual climate.
 But then, Heinz was not Australian.
 He was a German Jew, exiled to Australia during the war years.